joro1993/JavaScript-Exercises/README.md

-# JavaScript-Exercises
+# Webdevelopment-Playground

-Exercise for JavaScript
+Playground for static websites with HTML5, CSS3 & JavaScript